The Management and Disability Chair

 The Chair provides an opportunity for the innovation and evolution of managerial practices related to invisible disabilities.
 This Chair highlights Société Générale's commitment to disability management and capitalises on Kedge Business School's research and teaching specialities.

-Despite the 2005 French law and its fundamental advances in development to meet the expectations of people with disabilities.
-Accessibility, education and employment remain challenges for both individuals with disabilities and companies wishing to include them.
-Although increasing numbers of managers and employees are taking a positive attitude to disability, the implementation of policies and practices can be difficult given the complex situation on the ground.
+Despite the 2005 French law and its fundamental advances in development to meet the expectations of people with disabilities, accessibility, education and employment remain challenges for both individuals with disabilities and companies wishing to include them.
+Although increasing numbers of managers and employees are taking a positive attitude towards disability, the implementation of policies and practices can be difficult given the complex situation on the ground.
 Indeed, while companies integrate legal obligations and apply them in their human resources policies, very few succeed in recruiting candidates who match the required profiles.
-Even by avoiding discrimination and promoting positive equality and considering only skills, expertise and talents, it is difficult for companies to offer rewarding jobs with opportunities for employees to actively participate in a company's performance and competitiveness.
+Even by avoiding discrimination and promoting positive equality and only considering skills, expertise and talents, it is difficult for companies to offer rewarding jobs with opportunities for employees to actively participate in a company's performance and competitiveness.

 It is essential that every employee is able to play an active role in their own professional integration in order to contribute effectively to a company's performance – going beyond ethical principles, social responsibility and the duty of solidarity.
 An increase in human wealth can only be achieved through a diversity of resources in anticipated and adapted conditions.
 With internal support, excellent integration can be guaranteed, whether in school or in employment.
 That is why, whatever the disability, it is necessary to reflect on one's career path.